refinedev/refine/documentation/docs/tutorial/2-understanding-refine-props/1-data-provider.md

 });
 ```

-In the above code, the `useList` hook accepts a parameter object which basically configures the query for the backend server.
-These parameters are forwarded to the data provider's `getList` method internally.
+In the above code, the `useList()` hook accepts a parameter object which basically configures the query to the backend server.
+These parameters are forwarded to the data provider's `getList()` method internally.

 ```ts title="dataProvider.ts"
 const dataProvider = {